kareldewitte/dendrum/readme.md

 <img src="assets/1.png" width="368"/><img src="assets/2.png" width="368"/><img src="assets/3.png" width="368"/>

+## License

+This is a closed-source project.
+By downloading, pulling, or using the Docker images provided in this repository, you are agreeing to the terms and conditions specified in the [license.txt](license.txt) file.

 # 🏁 Quick Start: Running with Docker Compose
 This project is distributed as a set of Docker containers.
 The easiest way to run the entire stack is with docker-compose.